Terran Lexington Dreadnought Cruiser

-May 2023: Added a 3rd Mine PWO, swapped Bio-Molecular Photon Mines for Black Ops Mines, swapped Deconstructive Resonance Emitter for Covert Warhead Module.
+July 2023: Added a 3rd Mine PWO, swapped Bio-Molecular Photon Mines for Black Ops Mines, swapped Deconstructive Resonance Emitter for Covert Warhead Module.
 Replaced Multi-Directional Artillery Barrage with External Massive Munitions Hardpoints.
 Replaced Superior Projectile Training with Pike Maneuver.
+Uses Advanced Batteries now.
 Was at 263K ISA/693K ISE/489K HSE.

 December 2022: Posted build